AEGN

 Membership is at the discretion of the AEGN Board.
 See our full eligibility requirements

-If you decide to go ahead with your application after speaking with Katerina, she will use this conversation to write a recommendation to the Board.
+If you decide to go ahead with your application after speaking with Kate, she will use this conversation to write a recommendation to the Board.
 We look forward to welcoming you into the AEGN network!

 Existing members should go to renew membership